Microsoft Outlook: Macintosh

-Microsoft also released several versions of Outlook for classic Mac OS, though it was only for use with Exchange servers.
-It was not provided as a component of Microsoft Office for Mac but instead made available to users from administrators or by download.
-The final version was Outlook for Mac 2001, which was fairly similar to Outlook 2000 and 2002 apart from being exclusively for Exchange users.
+Microsoft made several versions of Outlook for older Mac computers, but only for email accounts on specific company servers (Exchange).
+It was not included as part of the regular Microsoft Office package for Mac.

-Microsoft Entourage was introduced as an Outlook-like application for Mac OS in Office 2001, but it lacked Exchange connectivity.
-Partial support for Exchange server became available natively in Mac OS X with Entourage 2004 Service Pack 2.
-Entourage is not directly equivalent to Outlook in terms of design or operation; rather, it is a distinct application that has several overlapping features including Exchange client capabilities.
-Somewhat improved Exchange support was added in Entourage 2008 Web Services Edition.
+Microsoft Entourage was Microsoft's email app for Mac.
+It was similar to Outlook but didn't work well with Exchange email at first.
+Over time, it got better at handling Exchange, but it was always a different program than Outlook.

 Entourage was replaced by Outlook for Mac 2011, which features greater compatibility and parity with Outlook for Windows than Entourage offered.
-It is the first native version of Outlook for MacOS.
+It is the first native version of Outlook for macOS.

 Outlook 2011 initially supported Mac OS X's Sync Services only for contacts, not events, tasks or notes.
 It also does not have a Project Manager equivalent to that in Entourage.
 With Service Pack 1 (v 14.1.0), published on April 12, 2011, Outlook can now sync calendar, notes and tasks with Exchange 2007 and Exchange 2010.

 On October 31, 2014, Microsoft released Outlook for Mac (v15.3 build 141024) with Office 365 (a software as a service licensing program that makes Office programs available as soon as they are developed).
 Outlook for Mac 15.3 improves upon its predecessors with: